nzvincent/nzvincent-github/self-signed-rootCA-SSL-generator/README.md

 **Features**
 * To create self-signed rootCA certificate
 * To create rootCA signed certificates for your devices
-* SAN and wildcard certificate
+* Allow SAN and wildcard certificates

 **Usage**
 * Edit the variable in the shell script